 Religious Pluralism and the Trinity Absolute

 Religious Pluralism is a term used to designate more than just mutual acceptance and peaceful co-existence among different religions.
-The Pluralist worldview is that the major religions of the world probably are, to a large extent, just different ways of looking at the same God.
+The Integral Pluralist worldview is that the major religions of the world probably are, to a large extent, just different ways of looking at the same God.
 Religious variety can be a wonderful source of cultural stimulus, when religious beliefs are looked at in a comprehensive context which recognizes the differences, but integrates their best attitudes in an inclusive framework.

 Our world has a lamentable legacy of bloody wars in the name of religion and religious exclusivism.
 The challenge of relations among peoples of different religions has been made very clear by the Twin Towers event of September 11, 2001 and its global aftermath.
 Nevertheless, as religious communities and as growing nations, our futures are inextricably linked, being joined at the hip so to speak.
 We must develop a truly multi-cultural, multi-religious society in order to get along.